-These programme standards must be read with our Standards framework for nursing and midwifery education and Standards for student supervision and assessment which apply to all NMC approved programmes.

-NMC approved education institutions wishing to deliver post-registration education programmes must comply with all these standards to run an approved programme.
+These programme standards must be read with our Standards framework for nursing and midwifery education and Standards for student supervision and assessment, both of which apply to all NMC approved programmes.
+NMC Approved Education Institutions (AEIs) intending to deliver post-registration education programmes must comply with all these standards to run an approved programme.